BTS members head for South Korean military service | Sports-Games

 BTS members head for South Korean military service

+All able-bodied South Korean men ages 18-28 must serve in the military for about two years, as part of efforts to guard against nuclear-armed North Korea.
+Known as ARMY, BTS’ global fan base of millions of loyal followers has helped the band support social causes.

-The remaining four members of K-pop supergroup BTS will begin their 18-month military service in South Korea this week, joining three others already serving, and with fans not expecting to see them perform again as a group until 2025.
+The remaining four members of K-pop supergroup BTS will begin their 18-month military service in South Korea this week, joining three others already serving, with fans pledging to wait for them to perform again as a group until 2025.
 A group of fans braved rainy weather on Monday to bid a temporary farewell to the seven-member band's leader, RM, and vocalist V in front of their boot camp in the central city of Nonsan.

-The remaining four members of K-pop supergroup BTS will begin their 18-month military service in South Korea this week, joining three others already serving, and with fans not expecting to see them perform again as a group until 2025.

 Jin, 30, the oldest member, joined the army last December, followed by j-hope in April and Suga in August.
 BTS' global success has triggered debate over whether K-pop artists should be allowed to serve for a shorter term, a perk granted to Olympics and Asian Games medallists and some classical musicians with international achievements.